 So as the boundaries between company and personal life changes, the same concept of work changes radically, disappearing and reappearing in other forms.
 It is said that the automation of processes will lead to the change and disappearance of about half of the jobs that we now know.
-However, new technologies will require the inclusion of new, more technical and qualified professionals to manage the new systems.
+However, new technologies will require the inclusion of new, more technical and qualified professionals to manage the new systems, and hiring managed IT services in Charlotte will help business owners to stay focused on expanding their business’ core competencies.
 Training workers will therefore be central in companies if they want to progress.

 Gian Maria Zapelli Development & Change Consultant, founder of Hc Capaci di Futuro agreed to answer some questions about the changes occurring in the workplace and in work patterns, and in Human Resources.

 What is your role?
 What is your company’s mission?

 I am the founder of Hc, which is 12 years old.
 We focus on helping people within organizations.
 We help people to acquire the capacities needed to be satisfied in their work lives and in life generally.
 We are all psychologists.
 We work on the psychological dimensions of the person and we help them to live within the organization and work towards its objectives and within its constraints.
 At the same time, maintaining the capacity of personal well-being is important.
 Well-being is often put at risk in a challenging and complicated work environment.
 To accomplish these goals, we use two strategies.